 11. Galleria Spada

-They say that perspective is everything and if you like art and or photography you’ll want to see this gallery.
-Francesco Boromini’s Colonnade, also known as ‘The Perspective’ creates the baroque illusion of a long colonnade from a short gallery.
+They say that perspective is everything, and if you like art and or photography, you’ll want to see this gallery.
+Francesco Boromini’s Colonnade, also known as ‘The Perspective’, creates the baroque illusion of a long colonnade from a short gallery.

 12. Palazzo Farnese

 Located a block or two from Galleria Spada.
-This Renaissance palace houses the French Embassy and offers tours to see the frescos and the Renaissance grandeur inside.
+This Renaissance palace houses the French Embassy and offers tours to see the frescoes and the Renaissance grandeur inside.
 Stop outside to admire this example of Renaissance architecture, designed by a collaboration of artists including Michelangelo.

 Another way to take in Rome on your repeat visits to Rome is to take yourself on a self-guided tour.
 Plan a way to see a certain artist’s works or the sites from a favorite movie that was filmed in Rome.